annitziak/residual-bn-vgg38/README.md

-# Combating the Vanishing Gradient Problem in Deep CNNs: A Study of VGG38 with Batch Normalization and Residual Connections
+# Combating VGP in Deep CNNs: A Study of VGG38 with Batch Normalization and Residual Connections

 ## Overview